Discretionary Grants Program

 How to Apply for a Discretionary Grant

-LOIs must be submitted electronically through our grants management system that can be accessed by clicking the "Manage Your Grant" link on the left sidebar of this page.
+The first step to approaching us about a project is to complete a Letter of Interest (LOI) that will be submitted electronically through our grants management system that can be accessed by clicking the "Manage Your Grant" link on the left sidebar of this page.
+If you do not have an account, you may set one up, or reach out to Grants Manager Holly Irish for assistance.
 Awards for local or regional projects are typically no more than $5,000 and statewide activities that highly align with our mission may be awarded grants up to $10,000.

-The Discretionary Grants program provides small scale funding for organizations to explore new or different approaches to their work.
+The Discretionary Grants program provides small scale project-based funding for organizations to explore new or different approaches to their current work that strongly align with the goals of the Discretionary Grants program and MeHAF’s overall mission and goal areas.

-Proposals must be project-based, either expanding upon work already being done or to more deeply explore a specific aspect of and organization's work, and the project must be completed with tangible outcomes within one year.
+Applicants must propose a specific project, either expanding upon work already being done or to more deeply explore a specific aspect of and organization's work, and it must be completed with tangible outcomes within one year.
 Projects must also be closely tied to MeHAF's mission of expanding health access and improving health.
 Discretionary Grants will not fund general operations of new or current work or projects.

 Questions?